is a horror manga by Junji Ito

 - Having no empathy for the other characters does make a bit of sense, considering she's not actually human.
 From her perspective they're just another type of animal.
 However, the fact that the various different Tomies rarely get along could be due to this, though it may just be that her species is inherently territorial.

-- Live-Action Adaptation: Several.
+- Live-Action Adaptation: A total of nine films.
 It's worth noting that Tomie's repeated 'returns' allow for the casting of a different actress each time.

 - Mad Love: Tomie's admirers eventually succumb to this; most notably Daichi and her teacher, both of which become her slaves.